 Figure 7 shows the geographical spread of mentions coming from social media.
+BI's publications have been tweeted by over 6900 unique tweeters in 124 different countries.
 Most mentions come from Norway and English-speaking countries.
 The top three countries are the US (13%), the UK (10%) and Norway (8%).
 Please note that 42 % of Twitter users do not specify their geographical location.